 Opened in 1968 as the Sonoma Steam Railroad, TrainTown boasts a quarter-scale railroad that takes passengers on a 20-minute ride through its 500,000-square-foot park, traversing four miles of track that go through tunnels and cross bridges.

 Part of the fun is stopping at Lakeview, a miniature town with a saloon, jail, and outhouse, as well as s a petting zoo where kids can feed the goats, ducks, sheep, and llamas.
-There are rides, too, including a carousel and Ferris wheel.
+There are six amusement rides, too, including a carousel and Ferris wheel.

 TrainTown 20264 Broadway, Sonoma, 707-938-3912; open year-round, but closed on rainy days and major holidays.